paste0(letters,1:5,collapse=":")paste()

 high = "red")

-Hint: Use the select
+Hint: Use the select, filter, and

-functions (in that order).
+distinct functions (in that order).
 Within

-, you’ll use str_detect
+filter, you’ll use str_detect.

 unique_bellevue_coffee <- bellevue_coffee %>%